sid5432/pyOTDR/README.md

     pyOTDR.py myfile.sor XML

-There is also a Clojure version, [cljotdr](https://github.com/sid5432/cljotdr); this will be of interest to people looking for a Java version, since Clojure runs on top of a Java Virtual Machine (JVM).
+There is also a Ruby version ([rbOTDR](https://github.com/sid5432/rbOTDR)), a javascript/node version([jsOTDR](https://github.com/sid5432/jsOTDR)), and a Clojure version ([cljotdr](https://github.com/sid5432/cljotdr)); the Clojure version may be of interest to people looking for a Java version, since Clojure runs on top of a Java Virtual Machine (JVM).

 ## Install